Instruction generation

 • kb/instructions/COLLECTION.md — minimal template

-Each template invites the practitioner to pick a register, state a quality goal, and declare outbound link rules, with pointers to the shipped kb/commonplace/<collection>/COLLECTION.md as a worked example.
+Each COLLECTION.md template invites the practitioner to pick a register, state a quality goal, and declare outbound link rules, with pointers to the shipped kb/commonplace/<collection>/COLLECTION.md as a worked example.
+Each README.md supplies the collection's stable reader landing, points authors to that contract, and states that the collection has no artifacts yet.

 Resolved templates — read, substituted, written: